FAQs for staff

 Yes.
 But if the permit is registered to your vehicle and you don't have a passenger, you won't be allowed to park in a car share space.

 If the permit is registered to your car share partner’s vehicle, then you’ll need to find an alternative way to campus until they return.
 We’re looking at options for flexible car share permits, so please watch this space.

 I have a courtesy car or personal hire care for a few days - what should I do?

 If you do not have a permit, you must apply in the usual way.

 I have changed my car - do I need to re-apply for a permit?

 If I have a temporary disability - what can I do to make parking easier?

 Can I register more than one vehicle on a permit?

-I normally cycle, but I want to drive when the weather is bad - will I be able to park?
+I normally walk or cycle, but I want to drive when the weather is bad - will I be able to park?